raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_9.md

 ## Your experiment

 Using these strategies you can quickly improve the reliability of your experiment and get the ability to observe your program while its running.
-In the next section, we will look even more into how to increase your confidence in your Python program, to improve its chances of success, and to get ready for submission!
+In the next section, we will look even more into how to increase your confidence in your Python program, to improve its chances of success, and to get ready for submission.